 Impedance is indicated in ohms and describes the nominal resistance of the headset.
 The lower this value, the less power is required to generate sounds from the speakers – but they also sound much poorer in detail.

-Devices with higher impedances sound louder and more detailed, but above a certain value they also require headphone amplification.
+Devices with higher impedances sound louder and more detailed, but above a certain value, they also require headphone amplification.

 Buying a headset: you should pay attention to this

-A good wearing comfort is much more important with gaming headsets than an endlessly long list of features.
+Good wearing comfort is much more important with gaming headsets than an endlessly long list of features.
 Nevertheless, some basic functions must be present:

 Volume control: The headset should have either a wired remote control or control buttons on the earphone.
 This allows the volume to be conveniently increased or decreased without having to call up the Windows volume control or the game options.